 Little Rock, Arkansas real estate brokers are normally paid by taking a pre-determined portion of the house's sale price.

 If the buyer asks a direct question concerning the physical condition of the property, the seller must answer it truthfully.
 Misrepresenting a material fact in a real estate transaction is a very serious form of fraud, and could give rise to significant damages against the seller.

 Additionally, most defects should be disclosed even if the buyer doesn't directly ask about them.
 Typically, defects which must be disclosed are those which are known to the seller, and which the buyer cannot be expected to find through a regular inspection.

 As a buyer, you should be aware that you have some obligations in this area, too.
 Buyers are expected to be diligent.
 Failure to do so might prevent the buyer from recovering in a lawsuit.

 Thus, buyers must inspect the property before they buy it.
 If they don't, they can't sue for any defects they later become aware of, if an inspection would have revealed those defects.

-Can a Little Rock, Arkansas Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Little Rock, Arkansas Real Estate Attorney help?